What is Affiliate Fraud: How to Detect and Prevent It?

 Your website is seeing a big increase in traffic, but few conversions.
 In fact, most of your new leads are bogus.
 You’re scratching your head at dwindling margins.
 What could be going wrong?

 Check for affiliate fraud.
 This increasingly common type of fraud targets affiliate campaigns with bot traffic, fake clicks, and improperly attributed leads.
-The impacts: Bots now account for up to 24% of mobile traffic in affiliate campaigns.
-And in 2022, affiliate fraud cost businesses $3.4 billion.
+The impacts: Bots now account for up to 24% of mobile traffic in affiliate campaigns (TrafficGuard).
+In 2022, according to CHEQ, fraudulent activity in affiliate marketing was estimated to cost businesses up to $3.4 billion, driven by fake clicks, bots, and invalid conversions.

 Here’s the good news: New tools are available that can help businesses detect affiliate fraud.
-Behavioral analytics, ID verification, and anomaly detection to name a few are must-have for preventing fraud in your affiliate campaigns.
+Behavioral analytics, ID verification, and anomaly detection, to name a few, are must-haves for preventing fraud in your affiliate campaigns.

 • What affiliate fraud is